Main topics

 During the master thesis and the thesis, students are trained in the following techniques:

-- in vitro and in vivo Brucella infectious models
+- in vitro and in vivo Brucella and A. baumannii infectious models

 - manipulation in biosafety level III (BL-3) laboratory